coder/coder-desktop-macos/README.md

 Coder Desktop allows you to work on your Coder workspaces as though they're on your local network, with no port-forwarding required.

+## Features:

-- Coder Connect makes your workspaces accessible from a `.coder` hostname.
+- Make your workspaces accessible from a `.coder` hostname.
-- File Sync provides bidirectional synchronization between local and remote directories.
+- Configure bidirectional file sync sessions between local and remote directories.
-- Convenient one-click access to Coder workspace app IDEs and tools.
+- Convenient one-click access to Coder workspace app IDEs, tools and VNC/RDP clients.

 Learn more about Coder Desktop in the
 [official documentation](https://coder.com/docs/user-guides/desktop).